-ECA SERVICES / ENERGY AND WATER ACCESS
+ECA SERVICES / ENERGY & WATER ACCESS

 ECA assists both public and private sector clients in developing regulatory frameworks and analysing business models which target the provision of infrastructure to rural areas.
 We adopt approaches which are economically sustainable whilst remaining affordable, utilising the most appropriate innovations in technology and business model design to promote the efficient and effective delivery of vital energy and water resources to people who need them most.